HNRobert/Movefile/README.md

 If you have any confusion about the function of this software during use, you can ***check the "Help" option in the menu bar***.

+All operations performed by this software will be recorded in Roaming/Movefile/Movefile.log, so you'll be able to check what have this program done to your files when something wrong occurred.

 Due to its aplenty functions, the main program code is quite lengthy.
 If you have any suggestions on improving the code structure, you can contact the author, and changes will be made in the new version~

 ## Please read the following ***precautions*** before use